Positivity of the cotangent sheaf of singular Calabi-Yau varieties: Threefolds in Theorems and

 The exhaustive enumerations of elements of the \cite{KreuzerSkarke} classification satisfying additional properties were done by running a simple computer program on the database \cite{data}.

-\rem[noglob]{Let $X$ be one of these singular Calabi-Yau hypersurfaces.
-As the natural quotient map $p:\P^4\to \P$ is ramified along divisors, the unfolding $\hat{X}=p^{-1}(X)\to X$ results in a variety $\hat{X}$ that certainly has a non-trivial canonical class.
-Hence, $X$ is not at all constructed as a finite quasiétale global quotient, contrarily to the unsatisfying Example \ref{GlobalQ}.}

-\rem{For the sake of transparent terminology, let us explain why the varieties studied in \cite{KreuzerSkarke} are the same as general quasismooth wellformed hypersurfaces of trivial canonical class in a 4-dimensional weighted projective space.
+\rem{For the reader misguided by variations in terminology, the arXiv version of this paper proves the elementary fact that the varieties studied in \cite{KreuzerSkarke} are the same as general quasismooth wellformed hypersurfaces of trivial canonical class in a 4-dimensional weighted projective space.}

-First, any variety that \cite{KreuzerSkarke} calls a nondegenerate Calabi-Yau hypersurface is sitting in an open set of nondegenerate Calabi-Yau hypersurfaces of a given linear system.
-This is precisely what we refered to as a general quasismooth hypersurface of trivial canonical class in a weighted projective space.